 CALIBRATE: The audio system has been calibrated for your vehicle from the factory.
-If CALIBRATE appears on the display, it means that the radio has not been configured properly for your vehicle and it must be returned to your GM dealer for service.
+If CALIBRATE displays, it means that the radio has not been configured properly for your vehicle and it must be returned to your dealer for service.

 LOCKED: This message is displayed when the THEFTLOCK[®] system has locked up.
-Take your vehicle to your GM dealer for service.
+Take your vehicle to your dealer for service.

-If any error occurs repeatedly or if an error cannot be corrected, contact your GM dealer.
+If any error occurs repeatedly or if an error cannot be corrected, contact your dealer.

-XM[TM] Radio Messages
+Radio Messages for XM[TM] Only